Web marketing, conversion book: ‘Convert!’ by Ben Hunt

-As a web developer for the past 17 years, I have had varying success in helping small business owners understand web marketing and conversion techniques — how a website can work like a machine to attract people who are searching for your offerings, and then guide them into becoming your customer.
+As a web designer for the past 17 years, I have had varying success in helping small business owners understand web marketing and conversion techniques — how a website can work like a machine to attract people who are searching for your offerings, and then guide them into becoming your customer.

 Sometimes, business owners already grasp these concepts, or pick up on them quickly, so that it takes just a few suggestions to spark a solid strategy for their own websites.
 Other times, a client will insist upon some fixed notion which, although wrong, must be obeyed in order to complete the project.

 While trying to offer the best possible guidance, I often wish there was some sort of short course — a “Web Marketing and Conversion 101” — which could give those of you who are not web developers a solid grounding in concepts like keyword research, search engine optimization (SEO), conversion funnels, and so on, so that we could better work toward our common goal.

 Convert!
 Designing Web Sites to Increase Traffic and Conversion, by Ben Hunt, is as close to the perfect answer as I have ever seen.

 Written in plain English, with no computer code and very minimal jargon, this book offers a clear outline of how a website should work.
 In “Part 1: Designing for Traffic,” Hunt starts with the typical small business website (Home Page, Products, About Us, Contact Us, etc.) and then introduces a much more powerful and effective strategy.